Dental Anesthesia NYC

 - It may take a different technique to get to the right spot and numb an area.

 - To help with anxiety, nitrous oxide or sedation can be used to relax before giving the injection.

 - Infections can be treated prior to the appointment, or an anesthetic block can be used to maintain comfort.

 - Our office keeps all anesthetics up to date and stored in a cool room.

 - The Wand – a computer-assisted system for delivering local anesthesia.
 This technology offers a comfortable delivery method and a more precise numbness for the tooth or area being treated.

-- Onset – a special buffering system for local anesthetic to help make it more effective.
+- Onset – a special buffering system for a local anesthetic to help make it more effective.
 This system is used for all our patients using local anesthetic only (without sedation) because it provides a comfortable delivery.

 Dr. Louis Siegelman has extensive experience treating patients with dental anxiety, dental phobia, and needle phobia.
-Call today at (212) 974-8737 or fill out a Contact Form here to learn more about these problems in New York City, Westchester County, Long Island, Rockland County, New Jersey and Connecticut.
+Call today at (212) 974-8737 or fill out a Contact Form here to learn more about these problems in New York City, Westchester County, Long Island, Rockland County, New Jersey, and Connecticut.